-- 1. Achieve a 95 percent fund utilization rate (cumulative loan agreements to the cumulative funds available for projects) for FY 2018. - 2.
-Increase the availability, quality and reliability of information available to stakeholder parties via web based and other electronic means. - 3.
+- 1. Achieve a 98 percent fund utilization rate (cumulative loan agreements to the cumulative funds available for projects) for SFY2020. - 2.
+Increase the availability, quality and reliability of information available to stakeholder parties via the web and other electronic means. - 3.
 Continue to improve coordination of CWSRF financial assistance, planning, permitting and enforcement activities as well as non-point source management activities among DEP, PENNVEST and other agencies, including the Public Utility Commission. - 4.
-Develop markets, and coordinate technical/funding efforts for the on-lot program, brown fields, abandoned mine drainage, grey fields and other non-point source related activities. - 5.
+Develop markets and coordinate technical/funding efforts for the on-lot program, brownfields, abandoned mine drainage, greyfields and other nonpoint source related activities. - 5.
 Promulgate revised Chapter 963 PENNVEST regulations and eliminate Chapters 961 and 965. - 6.
-Continue to ensure compliance with federal requirements related to Disadvantaged Business Enterprise (DBE) program, Davis-Bacon, American Iron and Steel and Architectural & Engineering (A&E), as defined in WRRDA. - 7.
-Continue to enhance the results of the Pennsylvania Gap Study by merging the results of this study with future Clean Water Needs Survey to further enhance the estimation of total infrastructure financing need in the Commonwealth. - 8.
-Implement a federal trust indenture that will allow for the issuance of revenue bonds, commercial paper, and implementation of a loan/bond guarantee program.
+Continue to ensure compliance with federal requirements including Disadvantaged Business Enterprise (DBE) solicitation, Davis-Bacon wage rates usage, American Iron and Steel procurement and Architectural & Engineering (A&E) procurement, as defined by WRRDA. - 7.
+Continue to enhance the results of the Pennsylvania Gap Study by merging the results of this study with future Clean Watershed Needs Survey to further enhance the estimation of total infrastructure financing needs in the Commonwealth.

+8. Implement a federal trust indenture that will allow for the issuance of revenue bonds, commercial paper, and implementation of a loan/bond guarantee program.
 It will be cross-collateralized with the DWSRF.